TakutoYoshikai/adhd-timer/README.md

     callback: function() {}
   }
 ], [
-  //process names that you want to kill
+  //process names that you want to kill when the timer notices.
   "firefox",
 ]);
 ```